 - 2 teaspoons vanilla extract

 - Pinch of kosher or coarse sea salt

 - Juice of a lime, (about 3 tablespoons)

 - 1/2 cup granulated sugar

 - 1 envelope (about 1 tablespoon) of unflavored gelatin

-- For the crust: In a bowl, combine the melted butter with the graham cracker crumbs and cinnamon.
+- In a bowl, combine the melted butter with the graham cracker crumbs and cinnamon.

 - Scrape onto a ring mold pan.
 Press around with your hands or the back of a tablespoon to make the bottom crust as even as you can, and push on the sides, to give the crust a short gentle border of about 1/2-inch in height.
 Cover and place in the refrigerator to chill while you make the filling.

-- Preheat the oven to 350 degrees Fahrenheit and set the rack in the middle.
+- Preheat the oven to 350°F and set the rack in the middle.

-- For the filling: In the jar of a blender, add the eggs, cottage cheese and sour cream.
+- In the jar of a blender, add the eggs, cottage cheese and sour cream.
 Process until smooth, Incorporate the cream cheese, sugar, vanilla extract, cornstarch and salt, and puree again until fully incorporated.